 Every person is different…and that’s AMAZING!
-Together with parents, it’s up to teachers to instruct students from a very young age about embracing culture, diversity, and differences.
-We can get the conversation going in our classrooms by exposing our little learners to diversity books.
+Together with families, it’s up to teachers to teach students from a very young age about embracing culture, diversity, and differences.
+We can get the conversation going in our classrooms by exposing our little learners with diverse books, photos, and materials.

-PS…The original list was comprised of 21 books then I found a few more!
-I just LOVE books!
+PS…The original list was comprised of 21 books and I’m always adding more!

 This Post Contains Affiliate Links.